-YOUR CHILD'S OPTIONS - THINGS TO THINK ABOUT
+YOUR CHILD'S OPTIONS THINGS TO CONSIDER

-The choices that young people make at school can have a huge impact on the options available to them in future years.
+The choices that young people make at school can have an impact on the options available to them in future years.
 By supporting your child in making these choices, you will ensure they don't hinder their chances later on in life.